- 1 cup (2 sticks) unsalted butter, soft

 *Spoon & Sweep method: Use a spoon to fill measuring cup with flour until required amount is obtained.
 Scooping measuring cup directly into flour bag will firmly pack flour resulting in too much flour required for recipe.

-- Combine flour and coconut in a food processor and mix until coconut is chopped very fine.
-(Without a food processor chop coconut fine using a knife.)
+- Combine flour and coconut in a food processor and mix until coconut is chopped finely.
+(Without a food processor chop the coconut fine using a knife).

-- Add coconut- flour mixture all at once to the creamed mixture and mix until just combined.
+- Add coconut- flour mixture in one step to the creamed mixture and mix until just combined.
 Do not over mix.

 - This dough tends to become soft very quickly during rolling.
 Tip: place 2 cookie sheets filled with ice cubes on the area where you will be rolling dough.
 This will keep dough longer cool and make it easier to work.
 Using the least amount of flour during rolling will give the most delectable result.

-- Turn on oven at 375°F. Sprinkle the work surface with a small amount of flour and roll one third of dough 3-4 stacked credit cards thick.
-Cut dough into rounds about 2 fingers wider than the tart pan or tart ring being used.
+- Turn on oven.
+Sprinkle the work surface with a small amount of flour and roll dough 4 stacked credit cards thick.
+Cut into circles or desired shapes and place on parchment or silicone baking mat lined or buttered cookie sheets.